mui/material-ui/docs/data/base/components/modal/modal.md

 You can animate the open and close states of a modal with a transition component, as long as that component fulfills the following requirements:

-- Be a direct child descendent of the modal.
+- Is a direct child descendent of the modal
-- Have an `in` prop.
-This corresponds to the open/close state.
+- Has an `in` prop—this corresponds to the open/close state
-- Call the `onEnter` callback prop when the enter transition starts.
+- Calls the `onEnter` callback prop when the enter transition starts
-- Call the `onExited` callback prop when the exit transition is completed.
-  These two callbacks allow the modal to unmount the child content when closed and fully transitioned.
+- Calls the `onExited` callback prop when the exit transition is completed These two callbacks allow the modal to unmount the child content when closed and fully transitioned.

 Modal has built-in support for [react-transition-group](https://github.com/reactjs/react-transition-group).